bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 * `refreshBarButtonItem` / `refreshBarButtonItem@2x` and `refreshBarButtonItemSelected` / `refreshBarButtonItemSelected@2x`
 * `articleNavigationBarWhite` / `articleNavigationBarWhite@2x` and `articleNavigationBarBlackSelected` / `articleNavigationBarBlackSelected@2x`.

-Images that are used for a similar purpose should be grouped in respective groups in an Images folder.
+Images should live in `Images.xcassets`.